Thanks for printing! Don't forget to come back to Coosa Valley Credit Union for fresh articles!

 Coosa Valley Credit Union

-From the humblest beginnings to a multi-million dollar organization Coosa Valley Federal Credit Union has a history built on the caring, hard-working people of the Coosa Valley Region.
+From the humblest beginnings to a multi-million dollar organization Coosa Valley Credit Union has a history built on the caring, hard-working people of the Coosa Valley Region.

 In 1954, nine men had a vision of each one helping the other.
 These nine GE Company employees pooled their resources, depositing $5 each into a cigar box.
 Their cumulative $45 would help see each one through many a rainy day.